cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 and neutral decision-making body that isn't over-represented by a single vendor.
 Exactly where you set those limits depends on your current community composition, the number of seats on your Steering Committee, overall employer representation within your community, and other factors.
-We strongly recommend discussing this with [TAG Contributor Strategy] before deciding how you plan to limit company representation.
+A reasonable guideline is that no company should have representation of more than 1/3 of the committee for steering committees with 7+ members or no more than 2 members for smaller committees.

 ## Vacancies